cwise24/F5OS/rSeries_Host/README.md

 **11-upload-image** playbook will upload image from MyF5 provided link to rSeries.
 Paste copied link from MyF5 to line 8.

 **12-server_group** playbook will create a AAA server group.
 Example to create a server-group of type RADIUS and includes two servers within the radius server-group named *radius_clear*.
+Playbook uses two Jinja templates

+ - *j2/create_server_grp.j2*
+    - to create the server-group
+ - *j2/add_server_grp.j2*
-Playbook uses two Jinja templates *j2/create_server_grp.j2* to create the server-group and *j2/add_server_grp.j2* to add individual servers to the group.
+    - to add individual servers to the group.

 To create:
 ```